ComScore

 • Time Commitment: 25 minutes

-Skip the bottled balsamic and make your own vinaigrette; you won’t regret it.
-It’s as easy as whisking together oil, vinegar, Dijon, maple syrup, garlic, salt and pepper.
-Our secret trick?
-We ditch the whisk and shake the ingredients up in a mason jar.
+Skip the bottled balsamic this time around in favor of your own vinaigrette—you won’t regret it.
+It’s as easy as combining oil, vinegar, Dijon, maple syrup, garlic, salt and pepper.
+The secret trick?
+Ditching the whisk and shaking the ingredients up in a mason jar.

 27. Crispy Brussels Blood Orange Salad